 GDPR penalties and fines

-Now the Brexit transition period has ended, there are two versions of the GDPR (General Data Protection Regulation) that UK organisations might need to comply with:
+Now that the Brexit transition period has ended, there are two versions of the GDPR (General Data Protection Regulation) that UK organisations might need to comply with:

-- The UK GDPR, which, with the DPA (Data Protection Act) 2018, applies to the processing of UK residents’ personal data; and
+• The UK GDPR, which, with the DPA (Data Protection Act) 2018, applies to the processing of UK residents’ personal data; and

-- The EU GDPR, which continues to apply to the processing of EU residents’ personal data.
+• The EU GDPR, which continues to apply to the processing of EU residents’ personal data.

-Learn more about the differences between the UK GDPR and EU GDPR >>
+Learn more about the differences between the UK GDPR and EU GDPR

 The UK GDPR and DPA 2018 set a maximum fine of £17.5 million or 4% of annual global turnover – whichever is greater – for infringements.

-Th EU GDPR sets a maximum fine of €20 million (about £18 million) or 4% of annual global turnover – whichever is greater – for infringements.
+The EU GDPR sets a maximum fine of €20 million (about £18 million) or 4% of annual global turnover – whichever is greater – for infringements.

 However, not all GDPR infringements lead to data protection fines.
 Supervisory authorities such as the UK’s ICO (Information Commissioner’s Office) can take a range of other actions, including:

-- Issuing warnings and reprimands;
+• Issuing warnings and reprimands;

-- Imposing a temporary or permanent ban on data processing;
+• Imposing a temporary or permanent ban on data processing;

-- Ordering the rectification, restriction or erasure of data; and
+• Ordering the rectification, restriction or erasure of data; and

-- Suspending data transfers to third countries.
+• Suspending data transfers to third countries.

 For comprehensive guidance and practical advice on complying with the GDPR, read our bestselling EU General Data Protection Regulation (GDPR) – An Implementation and Compliance Guide.

-What is the maximum GDPR fine?
+What is the maximum fine for a GDPR breach?

 Who gets the money from GDPR fines in the UK?